What Makes An “LED Compatible” Dimmer Switch?

 Further Reading On LED Compatibility With Dimmer Switches

-You can’t go too far wrong with the Varilight V-Pro for loads of up to 120 watts and the Varilight V-Com for loads of up to 600 watts they're the bullet proof universal dimmer switches.
-While Varilight continue to develop their dimmers, most lighting manufacturers use Varilight as the benchmark for dimming compatibility.
-The Collingwood Halers H2 Pro 550 for example, didn't used to work with Varilight, but its now been redesigned so it does.
+You can't go too far wrong with the Varilight V-Pro for loads of up to 120 watts and the Varilight V-Com for loads of up to 600 watts.
+They're the bullet-proof universal dimmer switches and remain the benchmark for LED dimming compatibility.